totuni/esp-studio-examplesII/Transformations/aggregate/README.md

 ## Source Data

 The `input.csv` file contains dummy motor vibration data where the fields `motor` and `time` (in microseconds) together identify a unique event.
-The motors are emitting events at a rate of 1 event per second.
+The motors are emitting events at a rate of one event per second.

 ## Workflow
 This example shows the different aggregation functions that you can use with the Aggregate window.
 The following figure shows the workflow diagram of the project: